MicrosoftDocs/power-platform/power-platform/admin/security/data-storage.md

 This feature set is tenant-specific functionality that restricts Storage Shared Access Signature (SAS) tokens and is controlled through a menu in the [Power Platform admin center](https://admin.powerplatform.microsoft.com).
 This setting restricts who, based on IP, can use enterprise SAS tokens.

-This feature is currently in Private Preview going Public Preview later this spring, and General Availability is summer 2024.
+This feature is currently in private preview.
+Public preview is planned for later this spring, with general availability in summer 2024.
 For more information, see [Release Planner](https://releaseplans.microsoft.com/en-US/?app=Governance+and+administration).

 These settings can be found in a Dataverse environment’s **Privacy + Security** settings in the admin center.
 You must turn on the **Enable IP address based Storage Shared Access Signature (SAS) rule** option.